swr06/Ray-Tracer/README.md

 # Ray-Tracer
-A Tiny CPU Side Raytracer
+A Tiny CPU/GPU Side Raytracer
+(The GPU branch has the GPU version, the main file to use with it is `_main` (STILL WIP)